uefishell/xo1337-driver/README.md

 # xo1337-driver
-## [outdated (fix pattern to make it work again)]
+## [outdated, fix pattern to make it work again]

-leaked his detected ass driver lmao
+leaked his detected driver

-for those who dont understand why i did that: he sold a driver source with communication claiming its ud for a hunnie
+for those who dont understand why i decided to leak his source: he sold a driver source with communication claiming its ud for a hunnie

 excuse me xo?